What is a Health and Safety Professional?

 What Does a WHS Professional Do?

-WHS professionals can complete a range of tasks:
+WHS professionals or a safety officer can complete a range of tasks:

-- Identifying hazards, and assessing and controlling risks in the workplace.
+- Identifying work health hazards, and assessing and controlling risks in the workplace.

-- Training employees in correct use of personal protective equipment and safe working procedures.
+- Training employees in the proper use of personal protective equipment and safe working procedures.

 - Reporting safety performance.

 - Coordinating injured workers’ return to the workforce.

 - Inspecting and auditing workplaces, plants, processes, and hazards (physical and chemical) for compliance with legislation.

 - Supporting the application of ergonomic principles in the workplace through practices such as matching the correct furniture, equipment, and workplace activities to the needs of employees.

 - Writing internal safety policies, bulletins, and newsletters.